felipecoelho90/arcane-sanctum/oci/README.md

 ├── cloud-init-docker.yaml # Cloud-init configuration for Docker setup
 └── terraform.tfvars  # Your OCI credentials (not in version control)
 ```

+## Resource Tagging

+All resources are tagged with:
+- Project: "arcane-sanctum"
+- Environment: "production"
+- ManagedBy: "terraform"

+These tags help with:
+- Cost tracking
+- Resource organization
+- Access control
+- Automation

 ## Setup Instructions